The Green Hornet

 It also convinced me to become a great fan of the Green Hornet, a relatively minor character as far as the pantheon of popular superheroes go, to whom I previously never paid much heed.

 Erenow, I knew only three things about the Green Hornet.
-The first was that the Green Hornet was that famed martial arts star Bruce Lee was introduced to American audiences in the role of Kato, the ju-jitsu using chauffeur of the masked vigilante — and that he was absurdly overqualified for the role.
+The first was that the Green Hornet television show was when the famed martial arts action star Bruce Lee was introduced to American audiences.
+Bruce Lee was given the role of Kato, the ju-jitsu using chauffeur of the masked vigilante — and that he was absurdly overqualified for the role.

 The second thing I knew was that the same producer who made the 1966 – 68 BATMAN television show such a popular success, William Dozier, was put in charge of the GREEN HORNET television show, and it was a great failure as much as BATMAN was a great success.
 I have heard many people speculating about why the first was a success and the second was a failure over the years.
 Indeed, I remember it being mentioned once as a bit of realistic background detail in a novel I read in my youth, whose title and author I have since forgotten, concerning a comic book artist haunted by his memories of the Hitlerian War.
 But I can state that I have found an answer that satisfies me, at least.
 The answer was the radio play was really quite good, and suited the kind of story the Green Hornet character was created to fit.
 More on this below.